MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-313.md

 ---
 title: MR and Azure 313 - IoT Hub Service
-description: Complete this course to learn how to implement Azure IoT Hub Service on a virtual machine running Ubuntu 16.4, and then visualize the message data using Microsoft HoloLens.
+description: Complete this course to learn how to implement Azure IoT Hub Service on a virtual machine running Ubuntu 16.4, and then visualize the message data using Microsoft HoloLens or an immersive (VR) headset.
 author: drneil
 ms.author: v-arood
 ms.date: 07/11/2018